Hubbell Trading Post National Historic Site: Hubbell's life

 The guest house was built in the early 1930s by Roman and Dorothy Hubbell, Mr. Hubbell's son and daughter-in-law, as a tribute to Mr. Hubbell.
 Dorothy Hubbell carved the inner wooden door.
 Visitors stayed in the Hubbell home, such as artists who were interested in the color and shapes of the land; anthropologists who came to Mr. Hubbell for information; statesmen; friends of the family; and ordinary travelers in need of a place to stay.
 Architecturally, the guest house is in the Hogan (pronounced hoe-gone) (Navajo for home) style.
 Most hogans are built of logs, and the door always faces the east.
 Hogans are one-room dwellings and usually have six or eight sides.
 Mr. Hubbell built several traditional hogans on the grounds for the Navajos who came long distances to trade.
 The guest house was originally called Pueblo Colorado (the inscription over the door) but often was confused with the town of Pueblo, Colorado.
 There was an important Navajo leader named totsohnii Hastiin (pronounced Toe-so-knee haaus-teen) (Navajo for "man of the big water clan").
 He was also called Ganado Mucho (pronounced gah-nah-doe-moo-cho) (Spanish for "many cattle") and Mr. Hubbell renamed this place Ganado for him.
 Ganado Mucho had a son, Many Horses, who is buried on the property.

 Beyond the perimeter wall to the north courses the Pueblo Colorado Wash, the northern boundary of the Hubbell settlement.
 In some sections of the Ganado-Cornfields valley, the wash is spring-fed and runs year round.
 Melting snows in spring and heavy summer rains sometimes cause it to flood.
 In the Southwest a good source of water has always attracted people.
-The Anasazi (pronounced ah-nuh-saa-zee) (Navajo for "the ancient ones") lived in small villages up and down the valley hundreds of years ago.
+The ancestral Puebloans lived in small villages up and down the valley hundreds of years ago.
 The Navajos came later, and then the traders - all attracted to the source of water.
+The Navajo called the ancestral Puebloans the Anasazi (pronounced ah-nuh-saa-zee) (Navajo for "the ancient ones").